-As shown in Table 3.11-3, the vibration annoyance potential criteria from transient sources ranges from 0.04 in/sec PPV for "barely perceptible" at to 2.0 in/sec PPV for "severe."
+As shown in Table 3, the vibration annoyance potential criteria from transient sources ranges from 0.04 in/sec PPV for "barely perceptible" at to 2.0 in/sec PPV for "severe".

-3.11.3.3 Local
+3.3 Local

 Local noise regulation involves implementation of the noise goals and policies of the noise element of the General Plan, and the noise standards of the noise ordinance.
-The proposed program is located in the cities of Seal Beach and Long Beach; therefore, the General Plan Noise Element and Noise Ordinance for the cities of Seal Beach and Long Beach are applicable to the proposed program.
+The project site is located in the Cities of Long Beach and Seal Beach; therefore, the Cities' General Plan Noise Element and Noise Ordinance are applicable to the project.

-City of Seal Beach
+City of Long Beach